oddbird/susy/docs/susyone.rst

 ========

-Documentation for the original syntax, used in the ``1.x`` gems, and also available as an language option in ``2.x``.
+Documentation for the original syntax, used in the ``1.x`` releases, and also available as an language option in ``2.x``.
-If you want the old syntax on the new gem, change your import from ``susy`` to ``susyone``.
+If you want to upgrade
+but keep using the old syntax, change your import from ``susy`` to ``susyone``.

 .. code-block:: scss

+  // With Susy 2.x installed...
   @import "susyone";